nuest/docker-qgis-model/README.md

 Prepare a directory with the following contents.
 In the remainder of these instructions, we will assume it is called `data`.

-* `*.model` - your QGIS workflow model (one only, or configure name via environment variable `QGIS_MODELFILE`)
+* `/models/*.model` - your QGIS workflow model (one only, or configure name via environment variable `QGIS_MODELFILE`)
   * when the container is executed, this file is copied into the model directory of the root user under the name `model.docker` so that it must be referenced in the python file as `"modeler:docker"`
-* `model.py` - a minimal Python file with the run command referencing the required data files, see template below
+* `model.py` - a minimal Python file with the run command referencing the required data files, see template below.
+Depending on your model, the actual call to `processing.runalg(...)` will look very different.
+For example, it might container several inputs and/or outputs.
 * all data files
+* any additional user scripts in `scrips/*.py`

 **Python file template:**